Multi-class Detection of Pathological Speech with Latent Features: How does it perform on unseen data?: Introduction

 \section{Introduction}

-Latent features such as GMM-Supervectors \cite{campbell06}, i-vectors \cite{dehak11_ivec} and x-vectors \cite{snyder18xvector} have been found useful for the analysis of pathologies from speech samples.
-Bocklet et al. use GMM-Supervectors for the assessment of various speech pathologies \cite{bocklet09_AVFA}, for intelligibility evaluation of laryngeal cancer patients \cite{bocklet12-jvoice}, and for automatic ratings of Parkinson's patients \cite{bocklet13_interspeech}.
+Latent features such as GMM-supervectors \cite{campbell06}, i-vectors \cite{dehak11_ivec} and x-vectors \cite{snyder18xvector} have been found useful for the analysis of pathologies from speech samples.
+Bocklet et al. use GMM-supervectors for the assessment of various speech pathologies \cite{bocklet09_AVFA}, for intelligibility evaluation of laryngeal cancer patients \cite{bocklet12-jvoice}, and for automatic ratings of Parkinson's patients \cite{bocklet13_interspeech}.
 Laaridh et al. use i-vectors for automatic intelligibility ratings of dysarthric speech \cite{laaridh17_interspeech} and head and neck cancer patients \cite{laaridh18b_interspeech}.
 In \cite{moro20_xvec_pd}, x-vectors are used to classify between patients with Parkinson's disease and a healthy control group.
-Scheuerer et al. use x-vectors from laryngeal cancer patients after surgical treatment as inputs to regression models for the prediction of perceptual rating scores \cite{scheuerer_21_xvec} .
+In \cite{scheuerer_21_xvec}, x-vectors obtained from speech samples of laryngeal cancer patients are used as regression model inputs to predict perceptual rating scores.

 Latent representations obtained from wav2vec 2.0 \cite{baevski20w2v2} (W2V2) models have been successfully applied in dementia, dysfluency, and vocal fatigue detection \cite{braun22_cookie,bayerl22b_interspeech,vocfatigue22}.
-These works indicate that W2V2 embeddings are not only well suited to encode speaker and language characteristics, but also general characteristics of atypical speech.
-However, recent work has called into question, whether it is possible to mix different corpora under varying recording conditions for the detection of multiple pathologies \cite{botelho22_interspeech}.
+These studies indicate that W2V2 embeddings are not only well suited to encode speaker and language characteristics, but also general characteristics of atypical speech.
+However, recent work has called into question, whether it is possible to mix different corpora under varying recording conditions for the detection of multiple pathologies in a single system \cite{botelho22_interspeech}.
 In \cite{botelho22_interspeech}, models are trained to discriminate between six different healthy speech corpora.
 The strong classification results led to the conclusion that a large portion of the models' predictive power can be attributed to feature sets encoding information about recording conditions and speaker demographics.

 In this paper, we continue to address these issues by carefully matching the control group to the speech pathologies in terms of speaker demographics such as age and gender distribution, as well as recording conditions.
 Furthermore, we account for class imbalances by applying an over-sampling algorithm to the minority classes.
 To further evaluate the robustness of our approach, we experiment on reverberated speech data and apply the trained models to unseen speech corpora.
 We utilize latent speech representations extracted from a pre-trained wav2vec 2.0 encoder as inputs to large margin classifiers, tree-based methods, and neural networks.